MohitGoel92/Customer-Marketing-Segmentation/README.md

 **Steps to performing the K-Means Clustering**

-- **Step 1:** Choose the number k of clusters
+- **Step 1:** Choose the number k of clusters.
-- **Step 2:** Select at random n points to be the centroids of the clusters
+- **Step 2:** Select at random k points to be the centroids of the clusters.
-- **Step 3:** Assign each data point to the closest centroid which will form k clusters
+- **Step 3:** Assign each data point to the closest centroid which will form k clusters.
-- **Step 4:** Compute and place the new centroid of each cluster
+- **Step 4:** Compute and place the new centroid of each cluster.
 - **Step 5:** Reassign each data point to the new closest centroid.
 If any reassignment took place, go to step 4, otherwise we are finished.

 **Random Initialisation Trap**